-Workplace By Facebook Grows, Time to Migrate From SharePoint 2010, More News
+Workplace by Facebook Grows, Time to Migrate From SharePoint 2010, More News

 Migrate From SharePoint 2010 While You Can

-Elsewhere this week, Redmond, Wash.-based Microsoft has announced that the SharePoint Migration Tool's ability to move SharePoint Server 2010 sites or file shares to SharePoint Online had reached the "general availability" stage.
-Previously, the tool just supported migrating SharePoint Server 2013 sites to SharePoint Online.
+Elsewhere this week, Microsoft announced that the SharePoint Migration Tool's ability to move SharePoint Server 2010 sites or file shares to SharePoint Online had reached the "general availability" stage.
+Previously, the tool only supported migrating SharePoint Server 2013 sites to SharePoint Online.
 The updated tool can move content to three Office 365 services, including SharePoint Online, OneDrive and Microsoft Teams.

 The new abilities couldn’t come at a better time.
-According to a blog post by Mark Kashman of Microsoft October 2019 marks the beginning of the 12-month countdown before SharePoint Server 2010 reaches end of extended support (October 13th, 2020).
+According to a blog post by Mark Kashman of Microsoft, October 2019 marks the beginning of the 12-month countdown before SharePoint Server 2010 reaches end of extended support (October 13th, 2020).

-“It’s not too late to start planning an upgrade or migration to the latest version of SharePoint whether your plans are on-premises, in the cloud, or somewhere in between,” he wrote “Now when using the SharePoint Migration Tool, you can start migrating your content from SharePoint Server 2010 to Office 365.
+“It’s not too late to start planning an upgrade or migration to the latest version of SharePoint whether your plans are on-premises, in the cloud, or somewhere in between,” he wrote.
+“Now when using the SharePoint Migration Tool, you can start migrating your content from SharePoint Server 2010 to Office 365."

 Easy, right?
-Well nothing is easy with SharePoint and it is unlikely that you will be able to migrate anything without help

-Keep in mind there that the tool can only move "out of the box" SharePoint sites.
-In other words, "sites that do not use any coding or 3rd party tools can be migrated.
-Its probably goes without saying that enterprises that are using SharePoint 2010 should really be thinking about options now.
+Well nothing is easy with SharePoint and it is unlikely you will be able to migrate anything without help.
+Keep in mind the tool can only move "out of the box" SharePoint sites.
+In other words, "sites that do not use any coding or third party tools can be migrated.
+It probably goes without saying that enterprises that are using SharePoint 2010 should really be thinking about options now.

-This is just the latest in a long cycle of Microsoft "retirements" and, like all of the retirements, has been well flagged in advance.
+This is just the latest in a long cycle of Microsoft "retirements" and, like all of the previous ones, has been well flagged in advance.
 Even still, some enterprises just didn’t get the message with both Windows XP or Windows 7, for example, and many were caught unprepared.
-With the end-of-life cycle of SharePoint 2010, the situation will probably be the same for many organizations but this time its with a platform at the very heart of the digital workplace.
+With the end-of-life cycle of SharePoint 2010, the situation will probably be the same for many organizations, but this time it's with a platform at the very heart of the digital workplace.
 This is not going to be resolved by a migration tool, but by a combination of tools and strategy.
-Its time to act now.
+It's time to act now.
 This will undoubtedly be subject of some discussion over the coming months.

 OpenText Makes Document Collaboration Easier

-In Waterloo, Ontario, this week , OpenText continued to extend its digital workplace reach with the release of release of Core Signature, a key new feature for Core Share, that will enable organizations to automate signature and approval workflows across digital businesses.
+In Waterloo, Ontario this week, OpenText continued to extend its digital workplace reach with the release of release of Core Signature, a key new feature for Core Share, that will enable organizations to automate signature and approval workflows across digital businesses.

 Core Share provides all the functionality needed to securely share and collaborate on projects with everyone inside and outside of the organization.
 Simple and intuitive to use, Core Share is a SaaS application that offers the enterprise level security and compliance IT departments require along with the flexibility that users want.